twilight123winni/DM2026_Final_Project/README.md

 evap_demand = tmp_max / (prec * 0.01)
 ```

+#### Region Specific Features

+Region average score each month, historical region average (to replace the need of including region id as categorical type of the input due to memory restriction by kaggle)

+#### Climate Features Anomaly

+Compare one-day features to its climate baseline.

+#### Future Average Score Indicator

+Assign each row of data with the corresponding average monthly score for each of the upcoming 5 weeks to ensure that the next 5 weeks got assigned to the right monthly features.

 ### 3. Multi-Step Forecasting

 A multi-output regression framework is used to predict all future weeks simultaneously with different models for each week.